-Candidate's Name Evaluator's Name Select  your role in the evaluation process: Cooperating Teacher West Chester University (WCU) Faculty Member
+Candidate's Name te's Name Evalu Select  your role in the evaluation process: Candidate Cooperating Teacher West Chester University (WCU) Faculty Member

 Please make any narrative comments that you think would aid in the evaluation of this Student Teacher Candidate's experiences or which more adequately explain the performance ratings.
 Indicate areas which are exemplary and of concern.
 If you prefer, you can attach a letter of reference.